Fr. Timothy J. Shreenan, O.F.M., Pastor

 Religious Education, Catechesis of the Good Shepherd

-Sarah serves as the Elementary CGS catechist at Enfield Montessori School, and is a freelance WordPress and Marketing consultant.
+Sarah serves as the Elementary CGS catechist at Enfield Montessori School, and is a freelance WordPress Website Designer and Marketing consultant.
 She earned a Bachelor’s Degree in Journalism from Texas A&M University and an MBA with a Marketing emphasis from American Intercontinental University.
 She lives in Manchester, CT with her husband, four children and their dog Daisy.

 Patricia E. Curtis